 Creating a backyard bird habitat is something most of us can do in our yards that will provide many hours of birdwatching enjoyment.

-By including the whole family you are able to pass along the importance of providing for wildlife to the next generation.
+By including the whole family you can pass along the importance of providing for wildlife to the next generation.

 Computers are wonderful, but no amount of gigabytes can duplicate the sight of a male Cardinal offering a seed or insect to his mate.